 In order to test the integrations you can either: 1) create a test / copy environment for the product you integrated with and point it to the new updated test servers (recommended option!), or; 2) point the live production system to the test environment.
 Option (2) should only be performed when there are NO users in the system, or by taking an instance of the production system, taking it off the primary network and upgrading only that version (effectively creating a sandbox / test environment from the production environment).

-We highly recommend performing the Testing Process step on every upgrade to ensure there are no problems with your integrations.
+Please perform the Testing Process step on every upgrade to ensure there are no problems with your integrations and upgrades.

 In order to update the Mambo Gamification Platform follow these steps: